A unifying approach to tropicalization: Rational points

 Let $W\subset U(T)$ be an open subset and $W'=\iota_T(W)$ its image in $X(T)$.
 Then $W'$ is open if and only if $Z=\alpha_T^{-1}(W')$ is open in $h_B(T)$ for every ordered blueprint $B$ and every morphism $\alpha:V\to X$ where $V=\Spec B$.
 The base change of $\iota:U\to X$ along $\alpha:V\to X$ yields the open immersion $\psi:Z\to V$ where $Z=U\times_XV$.
 Since $W'=\iota_T(W)$ is in the image of $\iota_T$, the subset $Z$ of $V(T)$ is contained in the image of $\psi_T$.

 We can cover $V'$ by principal opens $V'_i$ of $V$, i.e.\ the restriction $\psi_i:V'_i\to V$ of $\psi:V'\to V$ is induced by a morphism $f_i:B\to B[h_i^{-1}]$ of ordered blueprints for each $i$.
-By \ref{F1}, the canonical bijection $\Spec V_i'\to h_{B[h_i^{-1}]}(T)$ is a homeomorphism and by \ref{A4}, the induced map $h_{B[h_i^{-1}]}(T)\to h_B(T)$ is an open topological embedding.
+By \ref{F1}, the canonical bijection $\Spec V_i'\to h_{B[h_i^{-1}]}(T)$ is a homeomorphism and by \ref{A3}, the induced map $h_{B[h_i^{-1}]}(T)\to h_B(T)$ is an open topological embedding.
 We conclude that $Z$ is open in $V(T)$ if $Z_i=\psi_{i,T}^{-1}(Z)$ is open in $h_{B[h_i^{-1}]}(T)$ for every $i$.
 But $Z_i=\beta_{i,T}^{-1}(W)$ where $\beta_i$ is the composition of the inclusion $V'_i\to V'$ with the canonical projection $V'=U\times_XV\to U$.
 By the definition of the fine topology for $U(T)$, $\beta_{i,T}^{-1}(W)$ is open in $V_i'(T)$.
-This completes the proof of \ref{F4}.
+This completes the proof of \ref{F3}.

-We turn to the proof of \ref{F5}.
+We turn to the proof of \ref{F4}.
 Let $X=\bigcup U_i$ be a covering of open subschemes.
 Since $T$ is local, we have an equality $X(T)=\bigcup U_i(T)$ of sets.
-By \ref{F4}, this is indeed a covering by open subspaces.
-Thus \ref{F5}.
+By \ref{F3}, this is indeed a covering by open subspaces.
+Thus \ref{F4}.

-We turn to the proof of \ref{F6}.
+We turn to the proof of \ref{F5}.
 Since the property of being a topological embedding is a local property, we can assume that $X$ is affine.
 Since closed immersions are affine morphisms by definition, the closed subscheme $Y$ of $X$ is also affine and the closed immersion $Y\to X$ is induced by a surjection $B\to C$ of ordered blue $k$-algebras.
-By \ref{F1}, we do not have to worry about whether $B$ and $C$ are global, and thus \ref{F6} follows from its analogue \ref{A6} for the affine topology.
-This completes the proof of \ref{F6}.
+Thus \ref{F5} follows from its analogue \ref{A5} for the affine topology.
+This completes the proof of \ref{F5}.

-We turn to the proof of \ref{F7}, assuming that $T$ is a topological semiring.
+We turn to the proof of \ref{F6}, assuming that $T$ is a topological semiring.
 Since being a homeomorphism is a local property, we can restrict ourselves to the affine case, i.e.\ $X=\Spec B$ and $X^+=\Spec B^+$.
-By \ref{F1}, we know that $X(T)=h_B(T)$ and $X^+(T)=h_{B^+}(T)$ as topological spaces, so it suffices to study the latter spaces.
+By Lemma \ref{lemma: fine topology is functorial}, $X(T)=h_B(T)$ and $X^+(T)=h_{B^+}(T)$ as topological spaces, so it suffices to study the latter spaces.
 By functoriality, the bijection $\Xi:h_{B^+}(T)\to h_B(T)$ that is induced by the morphisms $B\to B^+$ is continuous.

 For verifying that $\Xi$ is open, consider a basic open $U_{\sum a_i,V}$ where $\sum_{i=1}^n a_i$ is an element of $B^+$, with $a_i\in B$, and $V\subset T$ is open.
 Then

 where $\alpha_n:T^n\to T$ is the $n$-fold addition, which is a continuous map since $T$ is a topological semiring.
 Thus $\alpha_n^{-1}(V)$ is an open subset of $T^n$, which can be covered by basic opens of the form $V_{k,1}\times\dotsb\times V_{k,n}$ where $k$ ranges through some index set $I$.
 Thus